 Know your market

-If you are going to be an expert recruiter in Python or the next inhouse recruiter at Yodel.
+If you are going to be an expert recruiter in Python or the next recruiter at Yodel.
 Your market knowledge will help you build better relationships with the people you recruit.
 Recruiters are uniquely positioned to speak to hundreds of people a week, that gives them market knowledge.
 Get to know your company, get to know your competitors, get to know your candidates.
 Recruiters should be able to offer everyone a slice of the information they get to see in the market.

-TIP – Use reviews on sites like Indeed and Glassdoor for market knowledge, or try Owler or Blind to find out about companies.
+TIP – Use reviews on sites like Indeed and Glassdoor for knowledge, or try Owler or Blind to find out about companies.

 Get REALLY GOOD AT Finding stuff out!